Magatsuken/event-driven-tech/README.md

 # Running the application
-Application can be ran after providing an API key
+Application can be ran after providing an API key in the .env file.

 # What does this do?
 The application will parse a text file that is dropped into an S3 bucket through a lambda function.
 The lambda function then stores this data into DynamoDB.
 On the frontend, the user can view the data in a table.
 The user can request the document, which calls another lambda function.
 This lambda function retrieves the data from DynamoDB and stores it as a CSV file in another S3 bucket.
 The lambda function also returns a download link that the user is able to download the CSV file.